grafana/grafana/docs/sources/shared/datasources/tempo-search-traceql.md

 For example, **names** matching `GET /:endpoint` with a **span.http.user_agent** of `k6/0.46` appeared in 31,466 spans.
 Instead of being listed by traces and associated spans, the query results are grouped by the the selections in **Aggregate by**.

-The RED metrics are calculated for every endpoint and user agent combinations found in your data.
+The RED metrics are calculated for every name and user agent combination found in your data.

 ![Use Aggregate by to calculate RED metrics for spans and group by attributes](/static/img/docs/tempo/screenshot-traces-aggregate-by.png)